theepicviolin/LibreWolfCustomization/README.md

  - please please PLEASE visit this github page once in a while to download the latest version, see "updating" section of this readme
  - see "customization" section of this readme for customization options

+## support
+ if you appreciate my work, i'd like to ask you to donate even a dollar, thanks: [ko-fi page](https://ko-fi.com/nuclearcodecat)

 ## updating
  i am expecting to make frequent changes to this project. check this github page once in a while and check if a new version is available. your installation's version is visible next to the close button of the new tab settings menu (top right on new tab).
 ### how to update: